 Morrow joined the faculty at Bard College in 1990, where he is a professor of literature and Bard Center Fellow.
 That same year, Bard began publishing Conjunctions, which Morrow continues to edit.
 He has taught creative writing at Brown, Columbia, and Princeton Universities, as well as the Naropa Institute.
 He was the Chairman of the PEN American Center Forums Committee from 1996–2000, and he served on the board of trustees of the PEN American Center from 1998–2002.
 He has also served as the literary executor of the Kenneth Rexroth Estate since Rexroth’s death in 1982.

 His writing and editorial work have garnered Morrow numerous awards and honors, including a Guggenheim Fellowship in fiction, O. Henry and Pushcart prizes for his short stories, an Academy Award in Literature from the American Academy of Arts and Letters, and the PEN/Nora Magid Award and CLMP's Lord Nose Award for excellence in editing a literary journal.
 His novel Trinity Fields was a Los Angeles Times Book Award finalist, and The Almanac Branch was a finalist for the PEN/Faulkner Award.
 The New York Times named The Forger's Daughter a "Ten Best Crime Novels of 2020" selection.
-His tenth novel, The Forger's Daughter, will be published this fall.
+His tenth novel, The Forger's Requiem, is in progress.
 He divides his time between New York City and upstate New York.